 The abundance of water also offers great fishing in Glacier National Park.
 Whether you like lake fishing, fly fishing, or even ice fishing, the park has it all.
 Be sure to review the NPS website for the park’s regulations, limits, and other information, including the types of fish in the area and the best bait and equipment to use.

 Get Lost in a Winter Wonderland

-Ski and snowshoe trails throughout Glacier offer all the same great views but with fewer crowds.
-If you’re okay battling the colder temperatures, winter time in the park can offer true serenity.
-The park rangers offer guided snowshoe tours on the weekends, as many routes aren’t marked.
+Ski and snowshoe trails throughout Glacier offer the same great views with fewer crowds.
+If you’re okay battling the colder temperatures, wintertime in the park can be truly serene.
+The park rangers offer guided snowshoe weekend tours, as many routes aren’t marked.

-- Be very bear aware during your time in the park.
+- Be bear-aware.
 Since much of the park is only open for part of the year, bears aren’t as used to tourists being in their territory.
-Carry bear spray, hike in large groups and make lots of noise on the trails to warn bears of your presence, and always properly store your food and trash.
+Carry bear spray, hike in large groups, make noise to warn bears of your presence, and always properly store your food and trash.